Crispy Smoked Chicken Wings

 • Check the steam pot regularly and refill with water as needed.
 Keeping the moisture level up inside the smoker makes a big difference.

-• For extra crispy skin, bump the smoker to 400°F for the last 20-30 minutes.
+• For extra crispy skin, bump the smoker to 400 degrees for the last 20 to 30 minutes.
+This is the step that changed everything for me.

 holding a chicken wing with tongs